Sewer Scope Inspection

 Sewer Scope Inspection: Everything You Need To Know

-A sewer scope inspection is an important step in buying or renovating a property.
-The main purpose is to check the condition of the sewer line from the home to the city main.
-During a home inspection, the inspector runs water in the sinks, showers, and toilets to test normal drainage.
-However, this does not give insight on the condition of the actual sewer line.
-The only way to know for sure if your sewer system is in good condition is to run a camera.
-The national average cost of sewer line repair is $3,000-$8,000.
-Knowing the condition of the line will save you thousands and will help you avoid major headaches down the road.
+A sewer scope inspection checks the condition of the sewer line from the structure to the city main.
+During an inspection, water is run through sinks, showers, and toilets to test drainage, but this doesn’t show the sewer line’s condition.
+Using a camera is the only way to know for sure.
+The national average cost of sewer line repair is $3,000-$8,000, so knowing the line’s condition can save you money and prevent headaches.

 The Sewer Scope Inspection Process